DheerajSShetty/lorem-ipsum/README.md

 1)Expo port 80 in docker file

-2)dockerrun.AWS.json file is required to run docker on AWS
+2)Dockerrun.aws.json file is required to run docker on AWS

-3)Perform eb init, eb create and eb deploy eb deploy will provide the UI web page on AWS
+3)Perform eb init, eb create and eb deploy

-4)Use eb status to monitor the deployment
+4)Use eb status to monitor the deployment and to obtain the url